joaomcteixeira/joaomcteixeira.github.io/_pages/scv.md

 # Current Position

 **Postdoctoral Researcher.**  *Since July 2021*
+Lead Python software engineer/structural biologist developing [HADDOCK v3][hd3]
 [Dr. Alexandre Bonvin's Lab][abl], Computational Structural Biology Group
 [Bijvoet Center for Biomolecular Research][bjv], Science for Life, Faculty of Science - Chemistry
 [Utrecht University][uu], [Link to UU profile][uup]

+> HADDOCK3 is the new version of the HADDOCK2.x series which is the world’s most used docking platform for scientific research with +26,000 users and +400,000 jobs served worldwide since 2008.
+While version 2 was based on a predefined protocol, version 3 is a fully modular pipeline allowing the user to construct his/her docking workflows.
+The HADDOCK3 code and project is open-source and is [hosted at GitHub][hd3].
+The HADDOCK project is part of the European funded [BioExcel platform][biox], the [WeNMR grid][wenmr], and the [INSTRUCT-ERIC consortiums][instruct].

 # Education